devttys0/AzizLight/README.md

 Comparator U2b monitors the voltage of C7 and outputs a logic "1" (+5V) when C7's voltage reaches the comparator's logic-high threshold voltage which is set by R21 and R19, as well as the hysteresis resistors R9 and R15.

-Being an open-collector output, the +5V from the comparator charges capacitor C8 via resistor R13.
-This delays the turn on of transistors Q1/Q2; as with the charging of capacitor C7, this delay is done to provide the illusion of intelligence.
+Being an open-collector output, the +5V from the comparator charges capacitor C8 via resistors R27/R13.
+This delays the turn on of transistors Q1/Q2.
+When C8's voltage is large enough, it will turn on Q1 which, in turn, will turn off Q2 and Q3.

+To maintain the illusion of intelligence, C8's voltage must be kept below Q1's Vgs until after the user is finished speaking their phrase.
+To ensure this, C8 is discharged through transistor Q4 whenever the input audio amplitude is loud enough to trigger comparator U2a.
+This way, as long as the user continues talking, C8 will be continually discharged, and Q1 will remain off.
+After a short pause however, C8 will charge up and turn on Q1.

+Once activated, the output must remain latched for the time constant determined by C7/R16 (see "Signal Processing" above).
+Transistor Q3 is included to ensure that any audio input does not prematurely turn off Q1 by discharging C8 through Q4.
+When Q1 is turn on, Q3 will be turned off, preventing C8 from discharging through Q4, regardless of any input audio.

+Transistors Q1 and Q2 provide inverted and non-inverted logic outputs, respectively, which can be selected from by switch SW1.
+If the output is taken from Q2, then the relay will be normally off, and will be turned on when a verbal command is given; if the output is taken from Q1, then the relay will be normally on, and will be turned off when a verbal command is given.
+Note that these settings are mutually exclusive.

+as with the charging of capacitor C7, this delay is done to provide the illusion of intelligence.
 Specifically, it simulates the delayed response time that a true intelligent system might have when processing and acting on a verbal command.

-As the voltage on C8 increases, it will turn on transistor Q2, which serves to buffer C7 and provide an inverted logic output.
-When Q2 turns on, Q1 will turn off, providing the non-inverted logic output.
-The inverted and non-inverted logic outputs can be selected from by switch SW1.
-If the output is taken from Q1, then the relay will be normally off, and will be turned on when a verbal command is given; if the output is taken from Q2, then the relay will be normally on, and will be turned off when a verbal command is given.
-Note that these settings are mutually exclusive.

 When the voltage on C7 bleeds off below U2b's logic-low threshold level, U2b will turn off.
 This means that the voice-activated command will only take effect for a finite period of time (about 20-30 seconds, depending on the charge of C7).

+Resistor R25 is included to de-Q any potential LC resonant circuit formed between Q2/Q3's gate capacitances and the potential load inductance.

 Relay Driver
 ============

 The relay driver circuitry is housed in a separate enclosure from the rest of the circuit, and is used to drive relay K1 on/off in order to turn a standard AC outlet on/off.

-Transistor Q3 drives the relay's inductor, while resistor R23 limits Q3's base current.
-Resistor R24 is provided as a cautionary measure to bleed off any charge build-up due to Q3's input capacitance.
+A standard audio cable was used to connect the control circuitry to the relay driver board.

+Transistor Q5 drives the relay's inductor.
+R24 is a pull-down resistor to ensure the discharge of Q5's gate capacitance, and R23 is included to dampen any potential resonant circuit formed by the gate capacitance and the source's inductance.
+Since the relay driver is connected to the control circuitry via a long-ish cable, the cable's inductance can be non-negligable.

 Diode D7 is a flyback diode, which protects Q3 from the inductive kick-back of suddenly removing current from K1's inductor.

+Switch SW2 provides a manual override to always turn the AC outlet on, if desired.